-Three years ago I began blogging and one of the first subjects I wrote about was mobile professionals.
+Three years ago (Installment I and Installment II) I began blogging and one of the first subjects I wrote about was mobile professionals.
 Call it what you will, tele-working, hotel’ing, flexible workspace, mobile professional, I’m sure there are more terms that come to mind.
 By the way, most of what I do for a living is provide organizations with consulting specific to “Information Workplace” like solutions.
 I cover topics such as organizational impacts, management of change, systems/technologies, information and system architecture as well as operations.
 So back to the main topic and profiling a mobile professional.
 Essentially, people that fall into this category:

 - Don’t have an office

 - A cell phone is their corporate number

 - Might have a mailstop at a local office sometimes

 - Speed lots of time travelling via car or plane

 As a mobile professional (going on nine years), I can say I’ve developed a strong awareness of the benefits and pitfalls of this style of working.
 Yes, I understand why corporations want certain areas of the their workforce to be mobile whether it be to reduce real-estate costs or enable customer facing staff to be effective and efficient while on the road.
 As a sales person once told me, “nobody is buying in the office”.

 So what are the specifics about working mobile?
 The pros and cons as they say?
 Well here are some thoughts based my experience and the views shared by co-workers and customers: